dtcenter/ufs-case-studies/docs/source/2018Michael.rst

       :align: center

       Time series of the vortex maximum surface wind speed (WS, left panel) and minimum mean sea level pressure (MSLP, right panel)

+    * The maximum surface wind speed at the vortex center in MRW_GFSv15p2 (80 kts) is larger than MRW_GFSv16beta (60 kts).
+However, both two physics compsets do not reach the peak intensity identified in Best Track data (140 kts).
+    * The minimum sea level pressures from MRW_GFSv15p2 and MRW_GFSv16beta are 965 hPa and 985 hPa, respectively, which are larger than Best Track data.

   .. group-tab:: GFS.v16.0.10